GMOD/jbrowse-components/website/src/pages/features.md

 ## Integration and embedding

 The JBrowse 2 platform and plugins are designed from the ground up to be modular and reusable.
+For example, individual JBrowse 2 views (e.g. linear, circular, tabular, etc) can be packaged to be embeddable in other web applications (as demonstrated by the [JB2 Linear genome view](https://www.npmjs.com/package/@jbrowse/react-linear-genome-view).